Course details

 About this course

 In this advanced course, we take learning about writing reports to the next level.
-Building on the teaching in our Basic course, we review specific aspects of report-writing in more detail, including preparing allegations, summarizing the investigative process, and writing more effective findings.
+Building on the teaching in our Workplace Investigation Fundamentals course, we review specific aspects of report-writing in more detail, including preparing allegations, summarizing the investigative process, and writing more effective findings.
 This highly practical course will include individual and group written exercises, all designed to give participants enhanced tools to elevate the readability of their reports.

 What you'll learn: